masood-haloratech/IRIS-Training-2022-10/practical/Training_003.md

 - In this section we will create the lists for Gender, International Travel and Age Group.

-- For the first two we will create the list items manually and for Age Group we will import the values.

 - To setup the Gender List, navigate to Reference Lists and click *Add*.

 ![Project Details](assets/RefList_Add.png)